There Is No Surveillance Video Of Jeffrey Epstein’s Apparent Suicide, Jail Sources Say As Outrage Builds

 “Although there are cameras in the 9 South wing where the convicted pedophile was being held at the Metropolitan Correctional Center, they are trained on the areas outside the cells and not inside, according to sources familiar with the setup there,” the report noted.

 Officials in New York City have already pushed for answers, the report noted.
 Brooklyn Borough President Eric Adams said that “something doesn’t smell right” regarding Epstein’s death.
 He noted a July 23 incident in which Epstein was found in his cell nearly unconscious with marks on his neck, and the fact that a number of powerful people were named in a trove of court documents released just hours before his death.

-As The Inquisitr noted, the documents contained allegations that many well-known politicians were part of a sex ring, including former New Mexico Governor Bill Richardson and Britain’s Prince Andrew.
+As The Inquisitr noted, the documents contained allegations that many well-known politicians were part of a sex ring, including former New Mexico governor Bill Richardson and Britain’s Prince Andrew.
 Both have vehemently denied any wrongdoing.

 Former mobster says Bill Barr made a secret visit to jail before Jeffrey Epstein’s death: ‘Something’s not right there’ https://t.co/wq9AxXcROK